mericodes/ft_printf/README.md

-# ft_printf_mericodes
+# 42: Ft_Printf

+## Description

-ft_printf is a basic implementation of the printf function. is has:
+**ft_printf** is a custom implementation of the printf function in C, providing formatted output.
+It supports the following conversion specifiers:

-  - %c to print chars
+- `%c`: Print characters
-  - %s to print strings
+- `%s`: Print strings
-  - %p to print a pointer
-  - %d to print decimals
+- `%p`: Print pointers
+- `%d`: Print signed integers
-  - %i to print integers
+- `%i`: Print signed integers
-  - %u to print unsigned ints
+- `%u`: Print unsigned integers
-  - %x to print hexadecimals in lowercase
+- `%x`: Print hexadecimal numbers in lowercase
-  - %X to print hexadecimals in uppercase
+- `%X`: Print hexadecimal numbers in uppercase
-  - %% to print a '%'
+- `%%`: Print a percent sign `%`

+This project aims to replicate the core functionality of the standard printf function in the C standard library.